bepass-org/bepass/README.md

-## Disclamer
+## Disclaimer

 **⚠ WARNING:** **This is an EXPERIMENTAL Project, use it at your own risk!**
 # Bepass: A DPI bypassing tool and Socks over Cloudflare Worker Proxy!

-This is a simple tool that utilizes tls client hello splitting attack in order to bypass the iran's dpi system.
-It won't work if the target machine's ip is blocked(Yet ?!)
+This is a simple tool that utilizes tls client hello splitting attack in order to bypass Iran's DPI system.
+It won't work if the target machine's IP is blocked(Yet ?!)
 \
 \
-It also allow you to deploy a free and fast vless like proxy in cloudflare workers, just copy the worker.js to your worker and fill configs accordingly it will do the rest
+It also allows you to deploy a free and fast VLESS-like proxy on Cloudflare Workers.
+Just copy the worker.js to your worker and fill configs accordingly; it will do the rest.

 ## Features

-- Supports all Iran's network careers with some tweaks in tls hello packet length
+- Supports all of Iran's network carriers with some tweaks in TLS hello packet length.
 - DOH support
 - SDNS support
-- Cross platform
+- Cross-platform

 ## Build (CLI)
-You can build CLI debug and release version as:
+You can build CLI debug and release versions as follows:

 ```bash
   git clone https://github.com/uoosef/bepass.git